 You will ordinarily be given the option to work out an affordable 'payment arrangement' with your creditor, in order to clear outstanding arrears over a period of time.
 However, should your mortgage account be in arrears for between 3-6 months without any attempt on your part to clear the outstanding debt, your lender is likely to take legal action; their solicitor will contact you by letter demanding you pay the mortgage arrears in full within a set period of time.
 If no settlement is received, repossession proceedings will commence.

 Proceedings will be issued through the County Court by your lender's solicitors.
 A date will be set for your hearing and you will be informed of the aforementioned date by letter.
 Your case will be heard and a judgement issued by the court; the verdict will depend on whether or not your mortgage lender has sufficient evidence that you are unable to pay your arrears.

 If this is the case, then the court will issue a property repossession order, habitually stating that the lender has the right to repossess your home after 28 days should no payment settlement be reached.

 If you remain in your property after the said 28 days, and have not repaid your arrears, your lender will apply for an eviction order forcing you to leave your home with immediate effect.

-Choosing to sell your house and then rent it back can be a difficult decision to make.
-If you are struggling financially and you know that you won't be able to meet your lender's demands for arrears repayments, a sale and rent back agreement - perhaps with the option to buy back - really is the best option in the long-run.
+Choosing to sell your house fast can be a difficult decision to make.
+If you are struggling financially and you know that you won't be able to meet your lender's demands for arrears repayments, a quick and easy sale to our company really might be the best and least stressful option you have.

-Contact us to help you prevent repossession and to sell and rent back to clear your mortgage and debt repayments.
+Contact us to help you prevent repossession and to clear your mortgage and debt repayments.

 Rest assured, none of your details are ever shared with third parties under any circumstances.